rnb-disinfection/rnb-planning/ReadMe.md

   sudo apt-get install --no-install-recommends nvidia-driver-450
   # Reboot.
 Check that GPUs are visible using the command: nvidia-smi
   ```
+* reboot and continue with cuda & cudnnn
   ```
   # Install development and runtime libraries (~4GB)
   sudo apt-get install --no-install-recommends \